How to Get Hidden Field Value in jQuery?

 Get Hidden Field Value in jQuery

-To get the value of the input field in jQuery, we will use the val() function.
-The val() method used to get the values of form input elements like input, select, textarea, etc.
+To get the value of the input field in jQuery, we will implement an event delegation feature while using the val() function.
+The val() method is used to get the values of form input elements like input, select, textarea, etc.

 If some input fields have been defined as hidden fields then we will use the same val() to get the value of that input hidden fields.